 What clothing should I wear?

-When deciding what to wear on a rainy day, leggings, or dresses worn over tights are a good option for the rain.
+When deciding what to wear on a rainy day, leggings, or dresses worn over tights are always a good option.
 Leggings, and especially tights, dry quickly because they tent to have porous material.
 Specifically nylon stockings, as nylon is a recommended material by outdoor companies since it dries quick, is lightweight and breathable.

 Make sure to avoid cotton leggings or trousers and stick to synthetic fabrics.
 Jeans aren’t the best option for rain either; their thick fabric holds moisture against your skin and takes longer to dry.